pr0g/clang-experiments/README.md

     cmake --build build --config Release
     ```

   - For the above to work, you must add the location where you installed `clang` to your Path, or have the previously mentioned _C++ Clang Compiler for Windows (9.0.0)_ downloaded.
 By default Visual Studio looks for Clang in two places ([source](https://docs.microsoft.com/en-us/cpp/build/clang-support-cmake)):
     - (Windows) The internally installed copy of Clang/LLVM that comes with the Visual Studio installer.
     - (Windows and Linux) The PATH environment variable.

         If neither of these are present than the CMake configure step will fail.
 Afterwards you can still customize the location of the compiler with `CMAKE_CXX_COMPILER` once the default has been located.

       ```bash
       # configure with Ninja and clang compiler
       cmake -S . -B build-rel/ -G Ninja^ -DCMAKE_BUILD_TYPE=Release^
-        -DCMAKE_CXX_COMPILER="C:/Program Files (x86)/LLVM/bin/clang-cl.exe"^
+          -DCMAKE_CXX_COMPILER="C:/Program Files (x86)/LLVM/bin/  clang-cl.exe"^

       # build with Ninja
       cmake --build build
       ```

 - To verify which compiler is being used to build, pass `-v` (`--verbose`) to the `cmake --build <folder>` command.

     ```bash